KushajveerSingh/ecommerce_website/README.md

 - Country / Zip code - any address can be used
 - Phone - any phone number can be used

 **Step 6**.
-Run `make run dev` to start the local development server at `localhost:3000`.
+Run `npm run dev` to start the local development server at `localhost:3000`.
 Now you can customize the application as per your needs.

 **Step 7**.
 After making the desired changes, you can push your project to GitHub and you are ready for deployment on [Vercel](https://vercel.com/)